Orthodontics FAQs

 a beautiful and healthy smile.
 Today, adults constitute 40-50% of orthodontic patients.

 Braces use steady, gentle pressure to gradually move teeth into their proper positions.
-The brackets that Dr Koh places on your teeth and the archwire that connects them are the main components.
-When Dr Koh places the archwire into the brackets, it slowly returns to its original shape.
+The brackets that we place on your teeth and the archwire that connects them are the main components.
+When we place the archwire into the brackets, it slowly returns to its original shape.
 As it does, it applies pressure to move your teeth into their new, more ideal positions.

 Definitely yes, you should continue to see your general dentist at least every six months for cleanings and dental checkups.